stevenwadeconsulting/k8s-fundamentals-labs/docs/access.md

 ## 3️⃣ Follow the Web Instructions

-On the instructions page, you will find:
+On the instruction page, you will find:

 - SSH credentials for your bastion host
 - Details about your Kubernetes environment